How To Host A Bridal Shower: The Complete Step-By-Step Guide

 Don’t forget to hang up pictures of the bride-to-be so everyone can get in the spirit of celebrating her!
 And don’t be afraid to get creative, too—cutting out paper hearts and writing messages on them is a fun (and inexpensive) way to decorate.

-You’ll want your guests to have something to do and preferably fun at the shower.
+What do you do at a bridal shower?
+Well, you’ll want your guests to have something fun to do in addition to watching the bride open gifts.
 In that case, plan and prepare bridal shower activities!

 Make sure there are plenty of fun activities for guests to enjoy during the bridal shower.
 Some popular options include: